Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Results

-In Figure~\ref{fig3}, quantile-based verification examines the distribution of precipitation intensity spectra.
-Based on the q-q plots in Figure~\ref{fig3}a-c, all models clearly underestimated the precipitation extremes.
-AIWP models exhibit stronger underestimates, and their forecasted extremes decrease with increasing forecast lead times (c.f.
+In Figure~\ref{fig3}, quantile-based verification is presented to examine the distribution of precipitation intensities.
+Based on the q-q plots in Figure~\ref{fig3}a-c, all models underestimate the precipitation extremes.
+AIWP models exhibit stronger underestimations, and their forecasted extremes decrease with increasing forecast lead times (c.f.
 Figure~\ref{fig3}a and c).
-Similar patterns were found in \citeA{radford2025comparison} for the United States.
-FuXi-plevel-physics has the worst underestimation of precipitation extremes, whereas the IFS-HRES performed the best.
+This result is similar to the findings in \citeA{radford2025comparison} in the United States.
+FuXi-plevel-base and FuXi-plevel-physics have the worst underestimation of extremes, whereas the IFS-HRES performed the best.
 FuXi-sigma-physics and FuXi-sigma-base fall behind IFS-HRES but are verified to be better than FuXi-plevel-physics, especially at longer forecast lead times.
-This confirms that using terrain-following coordinates can improve extreme precipitation forecasts by fixing the right-side tail of precipitation intensity spectra.
+This further confirms that using terrain-following coordinates can improve extreme precipitation forecasts by fixing the right-side tail of precipitation distributions.

-The difference of left-side quantiles between IMERG and precipitation forecasts over land are shown in Figure~\ref{fig3}d-f.
+The difference of left-side quantiles between IMERG and precipitation forecasts is shown in Figure~\ref{fig3}d-f.
 The goal of this verification is to examine the drizzle bias in 0.01-0.5 quantile ranges from a Cumulative Distribution Function (CDF) perspective.
 This verification specifically highlights ``at which quantile the model starts forecasting drizzle''.
-Here, Fuxi-plevel-base and FuXi-sigma-base is verified to be the worst.
+Here, Fuxi-plevel-base and FuXi-sigma-base are verified to be the worst.
 Its overestimation of drizzle starts from the 10th percentile and increases rapidly on higher quantile bins.
-FuXi-plevel-physics and FuXi-sigma-physics maintained a minimal difference with IMERG.
-This verification confirms that the poor performance of FuXi-sigma-base in 0.1 mm $\mathrm{mm\cdot day^{-1}}$ TS is not due to positional bias of individual cases, but rather, a systematic overestimation of drizzle.
+FuXi-plevel-physics and FuXi-sigma-physics perform the best by maintaining a minimal difference with IMERG.
+This verification confirms that the poor performance of FuXi-plevel-base and FuXi-sigma-base in the 0.1 mm $\mathrm{mm\cdot day^{-1}}$ TS is not due to positional bias of individual cases, but rather, a systematic overestimation of drizzle.

 The zonal spectral energy of precipitation forecasts is verified in Figure~\ref{fig3}g-i.
 All forecasts underestimate the energy spectrum in high-frequency zones, pointing to blurrier forecasts compared to IMERG.
 This problem is especially profound for AIWP models, with all FuXi runs producing highly similar spectral energy.
 Under zoomed-in panels, however, some distinguishable energy distribution characteristics can still be identified: FuXi-sigma-base and FuXi-sigma-physics produced forecasts with higher spectral energy, indicating a mitigation of the bluriness problem.
 On the ``J''-shaped tail of the precipitation spectrum, Fuxi-plevel-physics and Fuxi-sigma-physics produced higher spectral energy.
 This is explained by the better separation of dry and light precipitation areas across drizzle events.